morpheusadam/laravel-shop-generator/README.md

 ### Pre-Installation

-The pre-installation page checks if your server meets the requirements and has the correct directory permissions to set up FleetCart.
+The pre-installation page checks if your server meets the requirements and has the correct directory permissions to set up Laravel Shop Generator.
 Ensure that directories within the `storage` and the `bootstrap/cache` directories are writable by your web server.

 ### Configuration

-Fill in the database connection details, administration details, and store details, then click the `Install` button to install FleetCart.
+Fill in the database connection details, administration details, and store details, then click the `Install` button to install Laravel Shop Generator.

 ### Complete

-After successfully installing FleetCart, you will see a success message.
+After successfully installing Laravel Shop Generator, you will see a success message.
 You now have the option to browse your online store or log into the administration panel.

 ## Admin Login